 The Stage-Gate method is normally used in product innovation.
-However, rest assured that it can also be used with other types of innovation, though you may have to either change out some of the assessment to fit the specific innovation type.
+However, rest assured that it can also be used with other types of innovation, though you may have to change some of the assessments to fit the specific innovation type.

 As you may have noticed from the stages earlier, it is quite clear that there must be a clear schedule for this method to work well.
 This helps clear out the project lifecycle and eliminate risks that come from not being able to do so.

-In addition, the Stage-Gate method will not work if there is no collaboration between the innovation team and the marketing team.
+In addition, the Stage-Gate method will not work if there is no collaboration between the innovation and marketing teams.

 2. Design Thinking Method

 The Design Thinking method is based on the processes that designers use to solve problems.
 It is a practical method that organizations use to create innovative solutions to tackle problems that are usually hard to define.